memgraph/docs/docs/reference-guide/users.md

 ---

-The community edition of Memgraph enables creating users that can access the database with our without a password.
+The community edition of Memgraph enables creating users that can access the database with or without a password.

 To create a user, execute the following command: